kristindong/Neural_Network_Analysis/README.md

 ## Overview

-This is a binary classification problem using neural networks and deep learning algorithms to predict if applicants for a charity funding will be successful.
+Using neural network and deep learning algorithms from the TensorFlow library, we build a model to predict if applicants for a charity funding will be successful.

+This is a binary classification problem.
 The dataset used to train and test the model contains more than 34,000 organizations that have received funding over the years, and includes information about the organizations such as type and funding amounts, and whether the organization was successful after being funded.

 ## Results

-Deliverable 1: Preprocessing Data for a Neural Network Model Deliverable 2: Compile, Train, and Evaluate the Model Deliverable 3: Optimize the Model
-Deliverable 4: A Written Report on the Neural Network Model (README.md)

 ### Data Preprocessing

+Variables that do not contribute to the model were removed:
+- EIN
+- NAME

 Target:
 - IS_SUCCESSFUL (1 = yes / 0 = no)